tkiat/my-writings-public/blog/philosophy/tech/better-society-need-drm.md

 ## The Ideal World

 The ideal world has both subscriptions with DRM and equivalent DRM-free products.
-This is simply because having two choices is better than having only one choice, given that users are well aware of all options.
+This is simply because having two choices is better than having only one choice given that users are well aware of all options.
 Some users may prefer to pay cheaper at the cost of some of their freedoms and that is OK.
 It is all about the availability of good things, not the elimination of bad things.